sbowman/madeup/README.md

   [k6](https://github.com/grafana/k6) also works well.
 Use load testing to also wargame monitoring and alerting.

-I find if you can find the time to implement a number of these ideas early in the development process, in the long run you've got a really solid foundation to build on without having to worry that the next new feature breaks older features.
-And then you move much, much more quickly moving forward, focusing more on feature development than on tech debt.
+I find if you can make the time to implement a number of these ideas early in the development process, in the long run you've got a really solid foundation to build on without having to worry that the next new feature breaks older features.
+And then you move much, much more quickly going forward, focusing more on feature development than on tech debt.

 For feature-related ideas I'd look at implementing,